th-nuernberg/usermgmt/README.md

 dpkg -i ../target/debian/*.deb
 # Don't forget to update your conf.toml, in case there have been config changes
 ```

+### Install Prebuilt Binary

+You can use the `install.sh` script to download and install one of the prebuilt binaries provided under [releases](https://github.com/th-nuernberg/usermgmt/releases).
+Check `install.sh --help` for usage infos.

 ## GUI